sebescudie/VL.DebugInfo.HDE/README.md

 # VL.DebugInfo.HDE

-A vvvv gamma editor extension that displays relevant debug info to provide if you're asking for help.
-It can also stuff that information in your clipboard with a simple click for supereasy sharing.
+ A vvvv gamma editor extension that displays relevant debug information and allows to share them easily.

 ## Installation